AdobeDocs/experience-manager-65.en/help/managing/best-practices.md

     * The content tree; including assets
     * Basic structures; including campaigns, and so on.
-    * Multisite and multi language structures (MSM, Translation, and so on)
+    * Multisite and multi-language structures (MSM, Translation, and so on)
     * Supportive content (including tags and tagging concepts)
     * Caching and content reuse strategies